thymeleaf/thymeleaf-docs/docs/articles/Standard-URL-Syntax.md

 <a th:href="@{http://www.thymeleaf/documentation.html}">
 ```

-They are not modified at all:
+They are not modified at all (unless you have an _URL Rewriting_ filter
+configured at your server):

 ```html
 <a href="http://www.thymeleaf/documentation.html">
 ```

 Context-relative URLs
 ---------------------